 Criminal Division matters are conducted using both Webex and Zoom.
 The Criminal Division information sheets below provide detailed information to parties and practitioners on how and when to use Webex and Zoom.

-Anyone seeking to attend a virtual hearing or eHearing in any of the following lists is required to register their attendance the hearing by completing an online registration form for the relevant list:
+Anyone other than a student seeking to attend a virtual hearing or eHearing in any of the following lists is required to register their attendance for the hearing by completing an online registration form for the relevant list:

 Parties must register their appearance at least two days before the hearing.
 Practitioners can register for their client or counsel if they have the full name, email address which will be used to access the hearing and a current phone number.